maths/moodle-qtype_stack/doc/en/CAS/Optimising_Maxima.md

 improves performance because the server can start up Maxima processes in advance so they are all ready and waiting to compute some CAS with zero delay.

+There are three settings to use
+* MaximaPool and MaximaPool (optimised): Use this if your servers are all on the same machine.
+* Server: handles transfer of the plots generated on possibly remote servlet.
+Use this if your Tomcat server is on a different machine to the PHP.

 ## Optimisation results ##

 The following data was gathered by CJS on 23/9/2012 using Maxima 5.28.0 with CLISP 2.49 (2010-07-07) on a linux server.